Why are management reports important?

 - Board reports and packages

 - Budget books

 What makes an effective management report?

 Effective management reporting is all about clear, frequent communication.
 Does the management report tell a story?
 Does it prompt action?
 Does it give decision-makers critical information promptly?
 Does it identify problems or opportunities?
 Does the report contain information relevant to the manager and their decision-making?

 Clear communication of objectives: What is the purpose of the management report, and how does it contribute to department or company goals?

 Key performance indicators (KPIs): How will you measure success?
 What performance are you monitoring, and what is the threshold you're trying to reach?
 Key performance indicators reveal if the tactics you're using work.
 KPIs might be related to effectiveness, quality, sales, budget, timeliness, financials, or people (prospects, customers, etc.).

 Think critically about the report's structure and content: Start backward.
 What exactly does management need to do with the information in this report?
 What do they want to know in this report?
 What's the progress been from one reporting period to the next?
 Creating the report with the end in mind allows you to get to the point and avoid extraneous, distracting information.

 Always include a "so what?" section that analyses and explains performance.
-Include an analysis of performance that breaks down what the results mean for management and your recommendations for the next steps.
+Without context, numbers are just numbers.
+By adding a performance analysis section, you’ll help management understand what the results mean and justify your recommendations for next steps.

 Consider the following essential components: